 It is becoming harder to find growth in the economic environment, as well as protection and liquidity.
 Clem Chambers comments that this is the real danger of inflation, making economies less stable and more fragile to economic shocks.

 In times of high inflation, investors will generally favour yield-bearing assets, to offset the process of currency devaluation and the rising prices of goods and services.

 Gold, which has been discussed at length, did not previously offer investors a yield, so many neglected to consider its stabilising effect on a portfolio, despite its historical appreciation and positive performance in inflationary environments.

 Paying no extra charge on storing their precious metals, insurance costs or account fees, users took home a yield on their gold investment, in addition to the asset’s significant appreciation over the past year.

-So, with the impending economic repercussions of the pandemic now just coming to light, could gold be an option worth considering?
+So, in the context of the current economic and geopolitical turmoil and the turbulent property market, could gold be an option worth considering?

 Thinking about gold investment?

 This publication is for informational purposes only and is not intended to be a solicitation, offering or recommendation of any security, commodity, derivative, investment management service or advisory service and is not commodity trading advice.
 This publication does not intend to provide investment, tax or legal advice on either a general or specific basis.